 - Within 24 Hours: Contributions that total in the aggregate \$1,000 or more received from a single source during the 90-day election cycle. - Within 24 Hours: Contributions that total in the aggregate \$1,000 or more made to another candidate, ballot measure committee or political party during the 90-day election cycle. - Within 10 Business Days: A candidate controlled committee receives a single contribution of \$5,000 or more at any time other than during a 90-day election cycle.
-This report does not apply to committees primarily formed to support or oppose a state candidate. - Within 10 Business Days: A single contribution of Contributions totaling that total in the aggregate \$5,000 or more is made to support or oppose a single state ballot measure at any time other than during a 90-day election cycle.
+This report does not apply to committees primarily formed to support or oppose a state candidate. - Within 10 Business Days: Contributions totaling \$5,000 or more made to support or oppose a single state ballot measure at any time other than during a 90-day election cycle.